 Th2 cells: Produce cytokines such as IL-4, IL-5, and IL-13, promoting eosinophil recruitment and activation.

 Eosinophils: Consistently detected in conjunctival scrapings.
-MBP and ECP have direct cytotoxicity to corneal epithelium.
+MBP and ECP have direct cytotoxicity to the corneal epithelium.
 A correlation between corneal damage, a severity indicator of VKC, and tear eosinophil count has been reported.

 Age and sex: More common in boys aged 5–25 years.
 Frequently occurs during school age.